darrell60rabec5z/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, you write code once, but read and maintain it many times over.
 Invest time in understanding the problem thoroughly before diving into coding, and embrace modularity, reusable components, and consistent documentation.
 Lastly, a well-written automated test suite is as crucial as the application itself."

 In essence, keep it simple, focus on readability and maintainability, understand the problem first, modularize, reuse, document consistently, and prioritize testing.

+# 2024-01-21
+- Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

+In essence, this quote reminds us that while efficiency is crucial in software development, optimizing code too early without a clear understanding of where the actual bottlenecks lie can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+Always measure, identify the real performance issues, and then optimize accordingly.